hhvdblom/vanilla-datepicker/README.md

 This is a rewrite of the foopicker (credits go to saikonero)

 I did not give the vanilla-datepicker a special name.
-Just DatePicker, but you can in the main.js file whatever you want to call it.
+Just DatePicker, but you can call it in the main.js file whatever you want.

 <h2>Why the rewrite?</h2>